We use cookies to provide you with a better experience. Learn more in our Privacy Policy.

 Stakeholder working groups

 Mansfields are part of several Ethical Trading collaboration working groups, which in broad terms helps us accelerate learning and action.
-It is only through collaboration, that we can collectively learn and progress activity that helps tackle trafficking and slavery risk, in a joined up manner.
+It is only through collaboration, that we can collectively learn and progress activity that helps tackle trafficking and slavery risk, in a joined-up manner.

 Risk assessing globally

-During 2022 we mapped out our supply chain for risk, at pack-houses, farms and agencies and although we have not discovered any cases of modern slavery to date, we continue to gather more information and raise awareness within our supply chain.
+During 2024 we mapped out our supply chain for risk, at pack-houses, farms and agencies and although we have not discovered any cases of modern slavery to date, we continue to gather more information and raise awareness within our supply chain.

 What will we do if we find modern slavery?

-This Statement has been reviewed and approved by the Senior Management Team of Mansfields on 31st May 2023.
+This Statement has been reviewed and approved by the Senior Management Team of Mansfields on 30th May 2025.
 Overall responsibility for the Modern Slavery and Human Trafficking Statement belongs to Lee Port (CEO).

 Lee Port